1Hibiki1/locks-py/README.md

     ```

     This works in the VM, however.

+- If an operand of a comparision expression with is a function, it works fine in the VM.
+If either operand is a function, the tree walk interpreter throws a type error.
+If the left operand is a function and the result of the expression is assigned to a variable, the semantic analyser throws a type error.

+    ``` javascript
+    fun a(){
+        print("hello");
+    }

+    // works in the VM, but tree walk interpreter throws a type error println(a == a);

+    // this evaluates to true in the interpreter, but false in the VM var k = 4 and a;

+    // semantic analyser throws a type error var l = a and 4;
+    ```

+- The VM does nothing and continues with execution if there is a return statement outside a function.
+The tree walk interpreter throws a 'return outside function' syntax error.

 - Multiline comments are not correctly highlighted in the Editor.
 They only work when `/**/` is typed in first, and then the comment is written.